Athan Kaliakmanis

-Athan Kaliakmanis (/ˈeɪθən ˌkæliəkˈmænɪs/ AY-thən-_-KAL-ee-ək-MAN-iss) is an American college football quarterback for the Rutgers Scarlet Knights.
-He previously played for the Minnesota Golden Gophers.
+Athan Kaliakmanis (/ˈeɪθən ˌkæliəkˈmænɪs/ AY-thən-_-KAL-ee-ək-MAN-iss; born August 20, 2003) is an American professional football quarterback for the Washington Commanders of the National Football League (NFL).
+Kaliakmanis played college football for the Minnesota Golden Gophers and Rutgers Scarlet Knights and was selected by the Commanders in the seventh round of the 2026 NFL draft.

 Early life

-Kaliakmanis attended Antioch Community High School in Antioch, Illinois.
+Kaliakmanis was born on August 20, 2003, and grew up in Antioch, Illinois, later attending Antioch Community High School.
 In 2021, he was named the Illinois Gatorade Player of the Year after completing 77 of 132 passes for 1,158 yards and 15 touchdowns to just one interception.
 He also rushed 40 times for 245 yards and four touchdowns.
-Kaliakmanis committed to play college football at the University of Minnesota over other schools like FAU and Tennessee.
+Kaliakmanis committed to play college football for the Golden Gophers at the University of Minnesota.